features-base/Blogs_Editor_MERN_K8s/README.md

 ### DBMS

 The entire dataset is replicated across 3 nodes to improve availability, and partition tolerance.
 The database collections are maintained by unique indexes to provide fast access. and implement schema constraints.
 The Lucene-based search engine and aggregation pipelines allow customizable search and data processing queries.
 Transaction management is done for every query.
 Write and read concerns ensure reliability, consistency, and availability of data in real-time across regions.
 NoSQL database allows flexible schema, to support improvements in app functionalities.
+Request logs and usage metrics logs are collected and stored in the NoSQL database.
 IndexedDB, local storage, and in-memory data stores are used to manage data in clients' devices, based on the required data persistency, performance, speed, and efficiency.

 ### Deployment and Containerization